redbullhorns/DeadSimplePython/README.md

-# Code from "Dead Simple Python"
+# Code from "Dead Simple Python".

 This repository contains the source code for the examples from "Dead Simple Python" by Jason C. McDonald (No Starch Press, October 2022).